 The best free caching plugin to use with Elementor is one that not many people have heard of.
-For the past several months, we have been using a plugin called NitroPack, which is an all-in-one performance optimization service.
-This not only includes a caching tool, but it also comes with additional optimization features such as CDN integration, and image previews for video embeds.
+For the past several months, we have been using a plugin called Cache Enabler, which is a powerful, simple, and free way to enable PHP caching on your Elementor Site.

 Now, there are always exceptions to this recommendation.
 For example, if you are using Cloudways, we definitely recommend going with their Breeze caching plugin.
 If we were using ServeBolt, go for the ServeBolt optimizer.
 If you're using hosting that includes LiteSpeed technology, use the LiteSpeed cache.

 Keep in mind, because there are so many free solutions, it is definitely in your best interest to try many of them out, utilizes a website performance testing tool like GTMetrix to understand the impact that they have on your website, and then go with the best one.